Hulupeep/wtfcircles/README.md

 WTF Circles is an interactive whiteboard tool and process designed to help you and your teams capture the things you’re truly clueless about—and then start a process of bringing clarity step by step.
 Whether you're planning a project, navigating personal relationships, or simply sorting through ideas, this tool gives you a visual method to move from confusion to understanding.

+It can be compared to a trello board, but a trello board assumes you have a a clue :) This starts from WTF???
+IS THIS THING

 ---

 ## Problem Statement